Contrast-Security-OSS/DeveloperLearnGuide/README.md

 ## How to contribute

-If you would like to add to the Developer Guide, please raise a Pull Request with your changes.
+We'd love to hear from you!
+If you would like to contribute to the Developer Guide, please raise a Pull Request with your changes.
+Any description unclear, please raise a New Issue, and we'll get back to you.

 #### Built with: